Dynamic Correlation as an Incentive Device: Benchmark model

-is of interest, where $\gb \in [0,1]$ is an exogenous parameter and the expectation is taken with respect to the distribution over outcomes in the equilibrium.
-In my main model that I present next, I interpret \eqref{eq:ss} as the worker's (normalized) value to a firm, with $\gb$ representing the firm's bias in favor of the worker relative to the clients.
-Accordingly, here, I also refer to \eqref{eq:ss} as the worker's value.
-It is convenient to define and interpret
+is of interest, where $\gb \in [0,1]$ is exogenous and the expectation is taken with respect to the distribution over outcomes.
+In my main model that I present next, I interpret \eqref{eq:ss} as the value of the worker during his employment to a firm who mediates his interactions with the clients, with $\gb$ being the firm's bias for the worker.
+Here, I also call \eqref{eq:ss} the worker's value.
+Given \eqref{eq:ss}, it is convenient to define

-as the (normalized) realized payoff of an ``average client,'' so that the worker's equilibrium value \eqref{eq:ss} can be written as a weighted sum of his equilibrium payoff and the average client's equilibrium payoff, $\gb \bE[U^*] + (1-\gb) \bE[V^*]$.
-By writing $U := \bE[U^*]$ and $V := \bE[V^*]$, I refer to $(U,V)$ as an equilibrium payoff vector.
+as the payoff of an ``average client,'' so that the worker's value \eqref{eq:ss} can be written as a weighted sum of his and the average client's expected payoffs, $\gb \bE[U^*] + (1-\gb) \bE[V^*]$.
+Write $U := \bE[U^*]$ and $V := \bE[V^*]$.
+I refer to $(U,V)$ as an equilibrium payoff vector.
 Let $E$ denote the set of PPE payoff vectors.
-As is standard, $E$ is compact (see, \egg \citealp{abreu1990toward}).
-Let $G(\cdot)$ be the function characterizing the upper boundary of $E$ so that $G(U)$ denotes the average client's highest payoff given that the worker's payoff is $U$ among all PCE.
-Formally, for any $(U,V) \in E$, $(U, G(U)) \in E$ and $G(U) \ge V$.
+This set is compact (see, \egg \citealp{abreu1990toward}).
+Let $G(\cdot)$ be the function characterizing the upper boundary of $E$, so that $G(U)$ is the average client's highest payoff given that the worker's payoff is $U$ among all PPE.
 When no ambiguity arises, I refer to $G$ also as the upper boundary of $E$.

 I say that an equilibrium is Pareto-optimal if it is Pareto-efficient for the worker and the average client among all equilibria.
-For each $\gb \in [0,1]$, the maximum equilibrium worker's value \eqref{eq:ss} is attained by some Pareto-optimal equilibrium.
+For each $\gb \in [0,1]$, the maximum equilibrium worker's value \eqref{eq:ss} is attained by some Pareto-optimal equilibrium; its corresponding payoff vector lies on the upper boundary of $E$.

-\cref{prop:flbenchmark} characterizes the upper boundary $G$ and the unique Pareto-optimal equilibrium payoff vector in this benchmark.
-To state the proposition, define
+\cref{prop:Flbenchmark} characterizes the payoff vectors on the upper boundary of $E$, including the Pareto-optimal ones, and their associated equilibrium behavior.
+Define